Aanchal-Saxena/React-App/README.md

 ## Overview

-This project is a To-Do App with added functionality for selecting a country and state.
-The application allows users to:
+This project is a React App with functionalities like creating todo, selecting posts and select states in various countries.
+Basically application allows users to:

 - Manage their To-Dos: Add, update, delete, and toggle the completion status of tasks.
 The tasks are stored locally and persist on page reload using `localStorage`.
 - Select a Country and State: Users can select a country from a dropdown, and based on the selected country, a list of available states will be shown.
 If the selected country doesn't have states, an appropriate message is displayed.
 - Post Details: Users can select a post from a dropdown to view its details.

 ---